 Hornbeam Hedge Maintenance

-Also known as Carpinus Betulus, the European hornbeam is a native hedge plant with very similar characteristics to beech hedges.
-Unlike some plant species that require more maintenance, hornbeams are relatively unfussy and tough, even thriving in a variety of soils such as clay, chalky and wetter environments.
+Also known as Carpinus Betulus, the European Hornbeam is a native hedge plant with very similar characteristics to beech hedges.
+Unlike some plant species that require more maintenance, Hornbeam hedges are relatively unfussy and very hardy, even thriving in a variety of soils such as clay, chalky and wetter environments.

 How To Maintain A Pleached Hornbeam